Get insider access

 DisplayHDR 600

 The HDR color gamut is fantastic.
-It has incredible coverage of the commonly-used DCI-P3 color space with good tone mapping, and it has decent coverage of the wider Rec.
-2020 color space, but tone mapping is slightly worse with that.
+It has incredible coverage of the commonly-used DCI-P3 color space with good tone mapping, but it has disappointing coverage of the wider Rec.
+2020 color space.
 Although these results are in the 'DisplayHDR 600' Smart HDR mode, it performs similarly in any of the other HDR modes as well.

 Picture Quality